-Tiger Woods in surgery after serious crash, first-responders needed 'jaws of life' to remove him
+Tiger Woods in surgery after suffering 'multiple leg injuries' in serious crash, agent says

 "Tiger Woods was in a single-car accident this morning in California where he suffered multiple leg injuries.
 He is currently in surgery and we thank you for your privacy and support," Steinberg said.

-Celebrity Jada Pinkett Smith and Miami Heat legend Dwyane Wade posted pictures and videos with Woods on Monday.
+Actress Jada Pinkett Smith and Miami Heat legend Dwyane Wade posted pictures and videos with Woods on Monday.

 "Guess who I had the most awesome golf day with yesterdayyyyyy???
 Yes!
 The magnificent @TigerWoods!!!!
 Yes ... dreams come trueI can’t wait for you to see my golf journey with Tiger.
 Stay tuned!"
 Pinkett Smith wrote.